 Can You Make Non-Alcoholic Hippie Juice?

-If you’re looking for an easier way to provide non-alcoholic drinks, there are other options, of course.
+If you’re looking for an another way to provide non-alcoholic drinks, there are other options, of course.

 My recipe for Lime Rickey “mocktail” is perfect to serve alongside Hippie Juice for the kids or the designated drivers.
 I’ve also got a great recipe for an awesome Orange Creamsicle Drink that can be made with or without the spirits.